andywalton7/sdk-test/source/index.html.md

 # Creating a Pack Order Flow From an Existing Order

 Like the **Delivery Options > Pack Order** flow, the **Existing Order > Pack Order** flow enables you to manage customer orders with items that ship from different physical locations.
-In the **Existing Order > Pack Order** flow, the order is created in PRO first.
+In the **Existing Order > Pack Order** flow, the order is created in PRO first, rather than from delivery options.
 As such, this flow should be used when you don't need to offer the customer delivery timeslots at point of purchase.

 There are five steps to the process: